The systole of random hyperbolic 3-manifolds: A numerical value

+\end{proof} This tells us, then, that once one of these words have translation length bigger than $D$, we can stop checking the larger ones of that same form.

 Joining these two procedures, we obtain the complete list of word of translation length less than $D$.
-This process is carried out by a Sage program, of which this is a pseudo code.
+This process is carried out by a SageMath program \cite{sagemath}, a link to which is provided at the end of the section.
+Here we present a pseudo code.

-As a note, we can think of this program in a more geometric way: when computing all words of distance less that $D$, we are constructing a polyhedron made of octahedra which contains all paths $w$ whose distance $d(w)$ with respect to some initial face P is less than $D$.
+As a note, we can think of this program in a more geometric way: when computing all words of $w$-distance less that $D$, we are constructing a polyhedron made of octahedra which contains all paths $w$ whose $w$-distance $d(w)$ with respect to some initial face P is less than $D$.

 Once we have this list of words of translation length $<D$, we group them in classes of words -by analysing, for each one, the conditions that define the equivalence class-, and compute the cardinals of each class.
 On the other hand, we compute the complete list of translation lengths that appear up to the number $D$.
 These lists give us, then, all the information we need to compute $S_c$.